mate-academy/ts_sort_students/readme.md

     ```
     Name
     Surname
-    Age

     Married
     AverageGrade
     ```
     Hint: `AverageGrade` is sorting by an average value in `grades` array.
 - Create `SortOrder` type with only 2 values `'asc'` and `'desc'`
     Hint: If values are the same the students should go in the original order (no matter we use `asc` or `desc` order)

 Examples: